TomasRan/flip-navigation-bar/README.md

 ##### description:
 the class of single navigation item when selected

-> statusClassMap
+> navBtnClass

 ##### description:
-For each of navigation items, it will have a customized status.
-So a extra class will be added to it according to the map.
+the class of both of pre and next btn

+> btnActiveClass

+##### description:
+the class of pre/next which represents it can be clicked

+> btnDisableClass:

+##### description:
+the class of pre/next which represents it cannot be clicked

 > defaultSelected